Keep Calm and Study On - Unlock Your Success - Use #TOGETHER for 30% discount at Checkout

 Residential Electrical Inspector (E1) Practice Exam

-The exam for Residential Electrical Inspector exam is accountable for performing inspections of the installation or alteration of electrical systems indoors and outdoors including services, conductors, equipment, components, fixtures, appliances, devices, and electrical appurtenances for one? and two?family dwellings limited to 120/240 volts, single phase, up to 400 amperes.
+The Residential Electrical Inspector exam evaluates your ability to inspect and assess the installation or modification of electrical systems in both indoor and outdoor environments.
+This includes inspecting services, conductors, equipment, components, fixtures, appliances, devices, and other electrical elements for one- and two-family homes, with a focus on systems up to 120/240 volts, single phase, and a maximum of 400 amperes.

 Course Outline